 Training should start during the puppy stage.
 Some owners let puppies get away with being naughty, but this encourages them not to have respect for their owner.
 As they grow up, it then becomes harder to discipline them and you end up with a misbehaved dog for life.
 It’s okay if you don’t know how to train your dog – there are plenty of puppy training classes out there and guides online that can help.

 Setting conflicting rules

 It’s important to stick to your principles when setting rules.
 If you encourage a dog to sit on the sofa with you one day and then shout at it for going on the couch the next day, the dog will get confused and will either disobey all instructions or get overly anxious around you.
-Conflicting rules can often happen when a couple or family takes in a new dog, and different people in the home set different rules.
+Conflicting rules can often happen when a couple or family take in a new dog, and different people in the home set different rules.
 Try to all get on the same page when setting home rules so that your pooch knows where they stand.